 Unscored Writing Section

 Here, you will be given a scenario and two choices, and then you must write an essay about your choice.
 It is arguing your choice over the other.
 This exam is handwritten.

-Now, if you need to write the LSAT waiver later, worry not because expert writers can help.
+Now, if you need to write the LSAT waiver later or GRE waiver letter, worry not because expert writers can help.
 Nevertheless, try your best and do well in the LSAT.